hasura/learn-graphql/tutorials/frontend/reason-react-apollo/tutorial-site/content/realtime-feed/1-fetch-public-todos.md

 ];
 ```

-This query takes the `lastId` as an arguemnt and fetches 10 todos who have `id` less than the provided `lastId`.
+This query takes the `lastId` as an argument and fetches 10 todos who have `id` less than the provided `lastId`.

 Lets go back to `src/todo/TodoPublicList.re` and write a function that looks at the `lastId` from the local state and uses the above query to append the older todos to the array of existing todos.